bernerus/grc/README.md

 There is also a NBFM modulator for transmit which has not been tested live.
 In WBFM, transmission is blocked.

+### AM
+The transceiver now also demodulated AM.
+There is no AM transmit mode implemented (yet)

 ### SSB & CW Rx
 The transceiver can demodulate both LSB and USB.
-For CW the USR demodulator is used, but the frequency is silently downshifted 880 Hz, to make it possible to fine-tune the station with a tuning fork.
-There is also a CW stereo mode which utilizes both USB and LSB demodulators.
-In this mode the LSB frequency is upshifted 880 Hz, which means that when you listen to both tones in stereo, you can fine tine the receiver so that when you hear the same tone in both ears, snd there is almost no fluttering, you are exactly at the frequency of the received signal.
+For CW the USB demodulator is used, but the frequency is silently downshifted 880 Hz, to make it possible to fine-tune the station with a tuning fork.
+There is also a CW stereo mode which utilizes both USB and LSB demodulators simultaneously.
+In this mode the LSB frequency is instead upshifted 880 Hz, which means that when you listen to both tones in stereo, you can fine tune the receiver so that when you hear the same tone in both ears, and there is almost no fluttering, you are exactly at the frequency of the received signal.
 With this you can use a beacon with a well defined frequency to check your SDR receiver calibration down to 1 Hz.

 ### SSB Tx